maelfabien/maelfabien.github.io/_pages/bgd.md

 [TPU survival guide on Google Colaboratory](https://maelfabien.github.io/bigdata/ColabTPU/) : TPUs are changing the way we are training Neural Networks.
 Developped by Google, TPUs have a different way to perform matrix operations and are optimized for certain tasks.
 We'll cover the basics of TPU computation, and how to use them in Colab.

 [Using Google Drive to save and load files in Colab](https://maelfabien.github.io/bigdata/ColabDrive/) : Google Colab offers CPUs, GPUs and TPUs for free.
 It's a great tool for any project, but you need to have your files uploaded on Google Drive.
 We'll see how to interact with Google Drive from Colab.

+[Deploy a container on GCP](https://maelfabien.github.io/project/Streamlit2/) : A simple step by step tutorial on how to deploy a container on Google Cloud Platform.

 The articles below are part of the **Google Cloud Platform Data Engineering Specialization** on Coursera :